psamuels00/biking/README.md

     ./scripts/prep_new_route.sh 15 && ./scripts/add_new_route.sh

+## Formulas

+Created using https://latexeditor.lagrida.com/ from the files in src/tex.

 ## Output

 In addition to generating the graphs, a summary of metrics is printed on the console.
 Output looks like this:

+    @@@ 53.0
     Date range: 2024-10-11 to 2025-01-19

     days  total  biked  tracked  skipped  ride rate